 #TDRGoodMorning Challenge Winners

-Meet the latest winners of our #TDRGoodMorning challenge: Steve and Andy Segerman from the Great American Ball Park in Cincinnati, Ohio.
+Meet the latest winners of our #TDRGoodMorning challenge: The cast of The Little Mermaid at Wayne Anthony Middle School in Wayne, New Jersey.

-Thanks to everyone who submitted.
-Make sure to get your submission in soon!
-What are you waiting for?
-Send us your #TDRGoodMorning video now!
-It’s simple – use your phone or computer to send us a video clip saying the following: “GOOD MORNING FROM [WHERE YOU ARE]… IT’S [DAY OF THE WEEK, DAY OF THE MONTH, 2013] AND THIS IS THE DAILY RUNDOWN….
-NOW HERE’S CHUCK TODD.”
-Submissions need to come in the day BEFORE the day that you’re talking about.
-In other words, we need a Monday greeting submitted by Sunday and so on.
-Just email that clip to us at dailyrundown@msnbc.com with the subject line “GOOD MORNING” or tweet us @dailyrundown with the hashtag #TDRgoodmorning.
-Don’t forget to include your full name (which we’ll put on screen).
-Video and audio quality is important, but we’ll also be looking for creativity and energy.
-You can improvise a word or two, but not by much please.
-Your greeting can include more than one person and groups are welcome.
-Our selection process is easy: we’re going to pick the best one we get every day!